saint-13/Linux_Dynamic_Wallpapers/README.md

 - [bodyash](https://github.com/Bodyash)

 ## :radioactive: Notice:
-- If you don't want your device to be the source of humanity extinction, please not use the 2static1dynamic.sh script without reading what does it contain.
+- If you don't want your device to be the source of humanity extinction, please do not use the 2static1dynamic.sh script without reading what does it contain.
 Please.

 ## 🔗 External links:
 - <a href="https://www.gnome-look.org/p/1499429/">